Online Tensor Learning: Computational and Statistical Trade-offs, Adaptivity and Optimal Regret: Sub-Optimal Regret of oRGrad using Constant Step Size

-\begin{theorem} Suppose that the conditions of Theorem \ref{thm:regression} (Theorem \ref{thm:localrefinement:completion}, respectively) hold and assume the time horizon satisfies $Cm^{1/2}\leq T\leq \dmax^{10m}$ for some absolute constant $C>0$.
-There exists an absolute constant $C_1>0$ such that the sequence output by oRGrad for online tensor linear regression (online tensor completion, respectively) achieves the following regret
+\begin{theorem} Suppose that the conditions of Theorem \ref{thm:regression} (respectively, Theorem \ref{thm:localrefinement:completion}) hold and assume that the time horizon satisfies $Cm^{1/2}\leq T\leq \dmax^{100m}$ for some absolute constant $C>0$.
+There exists an absolute constant $C_1>0$ such that the sequence output by oRGrad for online tensor linear regression (online tensor completion, respectively) achieves the regret